 (Welcome screen is back!)

-To learn more about the WordPress Dashboard, see this tutorial:
+To learn more about the WordPress Dashboard, see the tutorial below:

 WordPress Sample Content

-When a new WordPress installation is performed, sample content is automatically added to your blog to help you see what the sections of your site will look like …
+When a new WordPress installation is performed, sample content is automatically added to your blog so you can see what the sections of your site will look like …

 (Sample content added in new WordPress installation!)